-Students who commence their Physics, Mathematics and Chemistry studies with Physics 1050, Mathematics 1000 and Chemistry 1000 may complete the Honours in Physics within a total of 40 university credits.
-Students whose programmes include Physics 1200 and/or Mathematics 1080 and/or Chemistry 1800 will require up to 43 university credits.
+Students who commence their Physics, Mathematics and Chemistry studies with Physics 1050, Mathematics 1000 and Chemistry 1050 may complete the Honours Program in Physics with a total of 40 university courses.
 Further information is available from the Academic Program Officer.

 Candidates for the Honours B.Sc. degree in physics are required to submit a thesis (dissertation) based upon research carried out by the student under the supervision of a faculty member (supervisor).
 The purpose of writing a thesis is to provide the student with an opportunity to pursue a project in depth outside the usual constraints of course work and to organize and analyse the results, communicate these clearly and make the research done accessible to others.
 It is intended that this project will give the student experience of independent research and some familiarity with the scientific literature.

 These guidelines are intended to help the students and their supervisors in planning and producing an Honours thesis.
 It is noted that an Honours thesis is not meant to be equivalent to a graduate dissertation.
-In the Department of Physics, the thesis is worth a two-course credit (P490A/B).
+In the Department of Physics and Physical Oceanography, the thesis is worth a two-course credit (P490A/B).
 The work required to complete the thesis should reflect the credit value awarded to the student.

-Students are advised to select a supervisor and choose a possible thesis topic sometime during their penultimate year (year four in a five year programme), or earlier if possible.
+Students are advised to select a supervisor and choose a possible thesis topic sometime during their third year or earlier if possible.
 This selection must be made before the student will be given permission to register for P490A.
-Students who have difficulty finding a supervisor should consult with the chair of the Department’s undergraduate studies committee.
+Students who have difficulty finding a supervisor should consult with the Academic Program Officer.